April 19, 2024 Last Updated: November 19, 2024 by Anthony Riccio

 There’s a thin line between taking precautions and upholding the assumption of innocence until proven guilty, even when the goal is to safeguard the community from potentially dangerous individuals.

-Both supporters and opponents of the amendments should think about how they would effect those who, under the existing system, might be eligible for release on bond or on their own recognisance.
+Both supporters and opponents of the amendments should consider how they would affect those who, under the existing system, might be eligible for release on bond or on their own recognizance.

 Making sure that these policies don’t unfairly harm underprivileged groups or result in long-term incarceration of people who may not be a serious threat is the difficult part.